Effective Date: November 03, 2008

 |Revalidated with administrative changes to delete technical requirements published in NASA-STD-8739.10 and compliance with NPR 1400.1.|

 (3) Mechanical parts such as fasteners, bearings, studs, pins, rings, shims, piping components, valves, springs, brackets, clamps, and spacers.

 parts such as plating, solder, and weld filler material.

 b.
-This NPD applies to flight hardware, critical ground support equipment (GSE), and critical ground test systems used in Category 1 and Category 2 projects as defined by NPR 7120.5D, NASA Space Flight Program and Project Management Requirements, and/or Class A, B, or C payloads as defined by NPR 8705.4, Risk Classification for NASA Payloads, Appendix A.
+This NPD applies to flight hardware, critical ground support equipment (GSE), and critical ground test systems used in Category 1 and Category 2 projects as defined by NPR 7120.5, and Class A, B, and C payloads as defined by NPR 8705.4, Appendix A.

 b.
 15 CFR Part 287, Guidance on Federal Conformity Assessment (latest revision in effect).

 c.
 OMB Circular A-119, Federal Participation in the Development and Use

 of Voluntary Consensus Standards and in Conformity Assessment Activities.